umardraz1991/DAA/README.md

 <<<<<<< HEAD
 # 🌍 Data Analytics Application
 This repository presents a critical review and practical implementation of CI/CD pipelines for data analytics workflows, with a focus on Python-based applications.
-The project explores how modern DevOps principles, including version control, automation, continuous integration, and continuous deployment.
+The project explores how modern DevOps principles, including version control, automation, continuous integration, and continuous deployment, can be effectively adapted to data-centric systems, which face unique challenges such as data heterogeneity, quality validation, and reproducibility.

 ## 📌 Project Perspective
 In the reviewed project, GitHub served as the single source of truth for pipeline scripts, dashboard code, and documentation.
-This ensured transparency, change traceability, and reproducibility—key DevOps objectives while also highlighting the limitation that large datasets themselves are not ideally managed directly within Git repositories.
+This ensured transparency, change traceability, reproducibility, and key DevOps objectives, while also highlighting the limitation that large datasets themselves are not ideally managed directly within Git repositories.

 ## 📊 Datasets Used (World Bank Indicators)
 The project uses three indicators from the **World Bank World Development Indicators (WDI)** database.